 The shirt is white with faint broken grey stripes and has a spread collar, front placket and double cuffs.
 The tie is a dark brown silk knit in a warmer tone than the cooler brown suit.
+The knitted tie is appropriate for the sporty country look of the suit, though a grenadine tie like Connery wears in his previous two Bond films would have been better to dress up the suit for an important office meeting.
 For the only time in the series, Connery folds his white linen pocket square into a point.
 Bond picks up his brown trilby off the rack as he leaves the office to top things off.
 Make what you will of this ensemble.

 The actual reason why Bond wears a country suit to the office is because most of the suits in Goldfinger were originally from the film Woman of Straw, which takes place in the country.
 This waistcoat is also used in Woman of Straw, but Connery wears it with the famous hacking jacket.

 Quantum of Solace started right where Casino Royale left off.
 Because of the change of costume designer (from Lindy Hemming to Louise Frogley) and a new suit maker (Tom Ford instead of Brioni), the sartorial transition was rather rough.
 The most obvious continuity error is the change from a three-piece suit to a two-piece, though it’s not just the same same suit sans waistcoat but a whole new suit altogether.
 The cloth is still a navy pinstripe but the stripes went from white to light blue.
 This Tom Ford suit is cut and detailed exactly the same as all the other suits in the movie, which means that the latter suit has a three-roll-two button stance instead of a full button three front, five buttons on the cuff instead of four, and the addition of a ticket pocket.
 The Tom Ford shoulders, whilst still structured, have a more natural look on Daniel Craig than the Brioni shoulders do.